Smartwatch vs. adventure watch — which is best for you?

 (Image credit: Dan Bracaglia/Tom's Guide)

-The best smartwatch models and the best sports watches have a lot in common.
+The best smartwatch models and adventure watches designed for the outdoors have a lot in common.
 Most keep tabs on workouts, monitor sleep quality and provide training tips and insights.
 You’ll also find mirrored smartphone notifications, downloadable maps and basic apps for things like checking the weather and making mobile payments on either class of wearable device.

 However, the former is meant to be a wearable extension of your smartphone while the latter is purpose-built for tracking all the most important metrics when taking on your favorite outdoor excursions, whether that’s a hike, a climb, a bike ride or something even more extreme.